Monaco entry requirements for Laos passport holders

 Hotel booking or invitation letter

-Carry a hotel reservation, rental agreement, or a letter of invitation from your host in Monaco.
-Immigration may ask for this at the border, especially if you are staying for more than a few days.Recommended
+Carry a hotel reservation or a letter of invitation from your host in Monaco.
+Immigration may ask for it at the border.
+A simple booking confirmation email works.Recommended

 Proof of funds